artnoage/ARC-AGI-2/memory_bank/progress.md

     *   Updated the data structure to always store responses as lists for consistency.
     *   Modified the merge_reasoning.py script to handle both list-based and string-based reasoning formats. **Confirmed compatibility with the new list-based reasoning format.**
     *   Standardized the JSON structure across all scripts for easier processing.
-    *   Both benchmark scripts are ready for testing with different models and the new best-of feature.
+    *   Both benchmark scripts are ready for testing with different models and the new best-of feature. **Now support filtering tasks by ID using the `--task_ids` command-line argument (accepts a JSON string).**

 ## Known issues